-As visitors to our hotels will testify each one of our properties hold significant historical importance.
-To preserve both the exquisite buildings and breathtaking estates, the company has always taken a consistent and long term approach, knowing that ultimately we are custodians who must safeguard their heritage for future generations.
+As visitors to our hotels will testify each one of our properties holds significant historical importance.
+To preserve both the exquisite buildings and breathtaking estates, the company has always taken a consistent and long-term approach, knowing that ultimately we are custodians who must safeguard their heritage for future generations.

 To achieve this the company works alongside local conservation groups, national bodies as well as specialist craftsmen and experts to ensure that we do all we can to maintain and enhance each property.

-Diners in our AA Rosette accredited restaurants will be able to sample some home grown flavours as well as locally sourced produce.
+Diners in our AA Rosette accredited restaurants will be able to sample some homegrown flavours as well as locally sourced produce.
 The introduction of 'Herb Gardens' at the hotels reduces the need for external supplies.
-Sourcing many ingredients locally also reduces 'food miles' and supports the local community.
+Sourcing many ingredients locally also reduce 'food miles' and supports the local community.

 We believe that all our hotels should play an active part in their local communities.
 Each hotel ‘sponsors’ a local community project whereby members of the team are encouraged to provide hands-on support in areas where it is much needed.